By Dr. TRACY MOUNTFORD on Bunion Treatment

 Based on the geometric correction used to correct the bunion it is far less likely to reappear compared to the traditional surgery method.
 However, it is not impossible.
 Your surgeon will go over all the risks and complications associated with bunionectomy surgery at your consultation.

 Standard bunion surgery procedures involve lengthy periods of recovery.
 For most procedures, it can take six to eight weeks, with full recovery averaging four to six months.
 However, the minimally invasive procedure involves minimal post-op pain and aftercare.
-You will not require crutches or physiotherapy after having the treatment, but you will be provided with a specialised orthopaedic shoe to wear up until you visit our clinic again in 15-20 days after the initial treatment for a post-op check-up.
+You will not require crutches or physiotherapy after having the treatment, but you will be provided with a specialised orthopaedic shoe to wear up until you visit our clinic again 25-30 days after the initial treatment for a post-op check-up.
 In most cases, patients can then start to wear normal comfortable shoes at this time.
 This means faster recovery and getting back to normal much more quickly than using other procedures on the market.

 Medically reviewed by the MDT Advisory Committee for The Cosmetic Skin Clinic, London and Bucks.
 Last reviewed on 21st November 2023.